printdotio/printio-ios-sdk/CUSTOMIZATION.md

  -  Set passed in image as thumbnail for templates with one photo.
 `- (void)setPassedImageAsThumbForOnePhotoTemplate:(BOOL)set;`

+ - Disables photo sources only if image is passed in, and user selects template with one photo.
+`- (void)disablePhotoSourcesWhenImageIsPassedForOnePhotoTemplate:(BOOL)disable;`

 Customization of UI elements in customization.xml:
 --------------------------------------------------